-GCSE RPE, will see you develop your communication skills through extensive debating.
+GCSE RPE will develop your communication skills through extensive debating.
 The ability to listen, have empathy for others, express your opinions and consider the viewpoints of others will all be key skills as you learn more in this subject.
 This subject will also develop your skills as a critical and abstract thinker, your ability to write persuasively and with analytical detail.

 Studying Religion, Philosophy & Ethics at Sixth Form

 Students can continue studying religion, philosophy & ethics as an A Level here at Thomas Gainsborough School.